JakubPanekVSKK/english-for-designers/03-content-first/about-me.md

 As much as I love looking at cars and connecting them with my work I obviously love to drive them too.
 Through out the summer you would often find me bashing the backroads behind my hometown and in the winter I enjoy some racing sim from the comfort of my desktop.
 I'm also looking forward to buy a proper car that will be able to withstand occasional trackdays at the racing circuit.

-Me and my girlfriend also love all sorts of EDM music so we often visit dance clubs and EDM events in Prague and every summer we visit some big foreign EDM festivals.
+Me and my girlfriend also love all sorts of EDM music so we often visit dance clubs and EDM events in Prague and every summer we visit some bigger foreign EDM festivals.